 So with that being said, let’s jump into our number 10 spot!

 Limp Wrist is an American punk rock band that has massively influenced the ‘queercore’ punk subculture.
-Reclaiming the derogatory term ‘limp wrist’, they became an iconic gay rock band with equally as iconic LGBTQ musicians.
+Reclaiming the derogatory term ‘limp wrist’, they became an iconic gay rock band with equally iconic LGBTQ musicians.

 In 1998 Los Crudos vocalist Martin Sorrondeguy, a 22-year political punk band veteran founded Limp Wrist in a basement.

-Their influence on queercore is undeniable; “we put the ‘core’ back into queercore” to quote the band themselves.
+Their influence on queercore is undeniable; “We put the ‘core’ back into queercore” to quote the band themselves.
 With song titles like “I Love Hardcore Boys, I Love Boys Hardcore”, we can see why.